10-year anniversary of a historic dive

 Freed from the pain and after some consideration my dear friend and free diving champion Natalia Avseenko asked me to do the Arch with her.
 She would do it with a mono in and I would do it without any fins.
 I decided to attempt the record dive.
 To be honest, as I descended towards the Arch, around 25 meters I got contractions in my diaphragm (the urge to breathe).
 They were coming on because I was not at all relaxed, still wrestling with the dark thoughts from months before.
 I knew if I aborted the dive I would probably not be able to get past this mental challenge.
 I also knew that if I was not successful it could at worst, cost me my life and at best, would most likely finish my career since I was not certain I could come back from back to back failure.

 In the end, I successfully dove 60 meters down and swam 30 meters across the Arch.
 Once I exited the submerged passage, the 60 meters swim back was long and my arms were burning from the lactic acid build up.
 My first thought when I reached the surface on the other side of the reef was “dang, I am hungry”, those of you who know me well won’t be surprised in the least.
 My second thought was the elation that comes from knowing that I had achieved a world’s first, a record that could never be repeated or broken.

-Being the first to do something that was deemed impossible renewed my confidence and fuelled my desire to continue to explore my limits and to attempt future records.
+Being the first to do something that was deemed impossible renewed my confidence and fueled my desire to continue to explore my limits and to attempt future records.
 It was one of those pivotal moments in my career and I am forever grateful to those that supported me during that dive: Natalie Avseenko, Michèle Monico, Fred Buyle and Patrick Schnorf.